 - Tastes: Crispy, juicy, and very similar to an apple

 Lilly Pilly is a bushy shrub that holds small berries, which give off a clove-like scent.
 The Lilly Pilly Berry is a small, pear-shaped fruit with a soft violet-pink skin when fully ripe.
 The insides are cottony and firm, similar more to a pear than to an actual berry.

 - Grown in: Australia

-- Tastes like: Tart with an undertone flavor of cinnamon, lime, and clove
+- Tastes: Tart with an undertone flavor of cinnamon, lime, and clove

-Guava is an exotic tropical fruit with rich flavors.
+Guava is a tropical fruit with rich flavors.
 It is small and circular to oval in shape, with greenish-yellow skin.
 So, where is the pink part of the fruit?
 The inside, of course!
 The flesh of the interior is juicy and pink in color, containing numerous yellow seeds.

 - Grown in: South American tropics

-- Tastes like: Strong, musky flavor and odor.
+- Tastes: Strong, musky flavor and odor.
 Tastes fruity and floral, but some can be tart.
 It’s a cross between strawberry and pear.